lightly-ai/lightly/docs/source/tutorials/structure_your_input.rst

 .. note::

-    Randomly accessing video frames is slower compared to accessing the extracted frames on disc.
-However, by working directly on video files, one can save a lot of disc space because the frames do not have to be exctracted beforehand.
+    Randomly accessing video frames is slower compared to accessing the extracted frames on disk.
+However, by working directly on video files, one can save a lot of disk space because the frames do not have to be extracted beforehand.

 Embedding Files